SquidXTV/FrameUI/README.md

 FrameUI is released under the [MIT License](/LICENSE).

 ## Credits
-FrameUI was developed by SquidXTV with help from [Kademlia](https://www.twitch.tv/kademlia).
+FrameUI was developed by SquidXTV with inspiration and help from [Kademlia](https://www.twitch.tv/kademlia).

 ## Contact
 If you have any questions or suggestions for FrameUI, please don't hesitate to contact me via email at [squidxtv@gmail.com](mailto:squidxtv@gmail.com).